Size and Weight Limitations

 handle heavier loads.

-No truck may be operated with a gross weight
+If the farm vehicle is registered, no truck may be operated with a gross weight

 in excess of its registered gross weight.
 No combination containing a